 - Students have a decision about where to register to vote.

 - Students have a right to register to vote at the address where they live, whether that is a family’s home or the place where the student attends school.

 - Students should update their voter registration anytime their home address changes.
 Like all voters, students may only be registered and vote in one location.

 Are you a current member of the military or dependent of someone in the military?

-Submit military and overseas ballots so they arrive at your County Election Board by 7 p.m. on Election Day.
+- You must submit military and overseas ballots so they arrive at your county election board by 7 p.m. on Election Day.